 • Update.
 We should have applied at least one coat of varnish as soon as floor panels were laid.
 Due to a leak, the floor got wet during the build; varnish would stop water seepage and unsightly (but harmless) stains appearing through the ply surface from plies below. •

 One of the floor duct entry points.
 We couldn't see a necessity for a duct running from front to back as cables, pipes, etc, will run in the cupboards, behind wall panels, or along the existing channels at head height behind the overhead lockers.
 We did in fact double the size of this duct opening after this photo was taken to make it easier to install water and gas pipes.
 It can't be seen, but there is a plastic channel divider within the duct to separate the gas pipes from cables and water pipes.
 Once all the pipes/cables are in we'll make a lid over the opening to keep foreign bodies entering the duct and possibly causing problems in the future.

-Don't stint on the width of this duct, it is surprising how many pipes and cables will end up being run through it!
-Always try to pull in a spare draw-wire each time you use the old one when making changes/additions - it so much easier than trying to push things through the duct, especially when one is bent double on one's knees!
+Best not to stint on the width of this duct - it is surprising how many pipes and cables will end up being run through it!
+When making changes/additions, we always pull in a spare draw-wire each time to replace the existing wire - it's so much easier than trying to push things through the duct, especially when one is bent double on one's knees!